SAP-samples/btp-developer-guide-cap/documentation/tutorials/prep-for-prod/prep-for-prod.md

     ```

-4. Open **app/incidents/webapp/manifest.json** and remove the leading `/` from the `uri` parameter.

-    ```json
-    {
-        "_version": "1.49.0",
-        "sap.app": {
-            "id": "ns.incidents",
-            "type": "application",
-            "i18n": "i18n/i18n.properties",
-            ...
-            "dataSources": {
-                "mainService": {
-                    "uri": "odata/v4/processor/",
-                    "type": "OData",
-                    "settings": {
-                        "annotations": [],
-                        "localUri": "localService/metadata.xml",
-                        "odataVersion": "4.0"
-                    }
-                }
-            },
-            ...
-        },
-        ...
-    }
-    ```

-    Removing the leading `/` is needed as the dataSource URIs must be relative to the base URL, which means there's no need for a slash as the first character.

-    Check [Accessing Business Service UI](https://help.sap.com/docs/btp/sap-business-technology-platform/accessing-business-service-ui?locale=39723061bc4b4b679726b120cbefdf5a.html&q=base%20URL) for more information.

 5. Make sure that the line `"welcomeFile": "/index.html"` in the following snippet is added to the **app/incidents/xs-app.json** file.
 Add if it's missing.

     ```json